 Aircraft's heading will be controlled by the remote controller.

-Aircraft's heading will always toward point of interest.
+After the first waypoint has been reached, aircraft heading will always toward to the point of interest.

 This enum will determine the goto point mode while the drone executes the flight.